liberforce/freeside-pelican/content/about-e-waste.md

 Each time I hear about the [OLPC](http://laptop.org) project (just an example, I personnaly have nothing against it) and other widespread electronics, I wonder if the invasion of electronics in our everyday life is a [blessing or a curse](http://www.greenpeace.org/international/campaigns/toxics/electronics), especially for developping countries...

 There are plenty of examples of these poisonous devices.
 For example, the [iPhone contains hazardous chemicals](http://www.greenpeace.org/international/news/iPhone-test-hazardous-toxic-chemicals151007), according to greenpeace.
-They also give an <a href="http://www.greenpeace.org/international/campaigns/toxics/electronics/how-the-companies-line-up" hreflang="en">ecologic ranking of world electronics leaders</a>, based on their lack of hazardous substances and takeback and recycle of their products.
+They also give an [ecologic ranking of world electronics leaders](http://www.greenpeace.org/international/campaigns/toxics/electronics/how-the-companies-line-up){hreflang="en"}, based on their lack of hazardous substances and takeback and recycle of their products.

 Guess what ?
 [Nintendo, Philips and Microsoft are the worse](http://www.greenpeace.org/international/news/greener-electronics-ranking-6-291107) on this aspect.